ggonnella/gfapy/doc/tutorial/gfa.rst

    ['s1']

-The GFA1 specification does not handle the question of the namespace of identifiers explicitely.
+The GFA1 specification does not handle the question of the namespace of identifiers explicitly.
 However, gfapy assumes and enforces a single namespace for segment, path names and the values of the ID tags of L and C lines.
 The content of this namespace can be found using :attr:`~gfapy.lines.collections.Collections.names` property.